rpy2/rpy2/doc/source/introduction.rst

 >>> robjects.r['pi'][0]
 3.1415926535897931

-There much that can be achieved with vector, having them to behave more like Python lists or R vectors.
+There is much that can be achieved with vectors, having them to behave more like Python lists or R vectors.
 A comprehensive description of the behavior of vectors is found in :ref:`robjects-vectors`.